If you’re only there for the Xenomorphs, Alien: Covenant will satisfy. Otherwise …

 Alien: Covenant Synopsis

-Which, to put it in another way, translates to a slew of potent possibilities for future sequels.
+Which, from a production point of view, meant a slew of potent possibilities for future sequels.
 There were many attempts, including one curious crossover.
-In the late 2000s, Ridley Scott and company decided not to go forward, but backward.
+And then In the late 2000s, Ridley Scott and company decided not to go forward, but backward.
 Rather than explore what happened beyond Ellen Ripley, they decided the juice would be in investigating the Xenomorphs’ origins.
 And with that, all associated planetviews and philosophies.

 Check out my other snappy movie reviews!